 4. Go graphic

 Colored eyeliner is the beauty equivalent of a little red dress – meant to be seen, not overshadowed.
 And certainly not treated as “part” of an outfit.
-Frankly, the main reason colored eye makeup looks tacky so often is that it’s paired with super-bright lips, OTT eye shadow and teased hair.
+Frankly, the main reason colored eye makeup often ends up looking tacky is that it’s paired with super-bright lips, OTT eye shadow and teased hair.
 Want to keep it chic and cheerful?
 Stick to loose waves or a high ponytail and natural makeup (soft pinks, peaches and roses work best).
 If you use an eye shadow, make sure it’s neutral.
-In fact, this season the makeup pros recommend even ditching mascara for a clean, fresh take on the trend.
+In fact, makeup pros recommend ditching mascara for a clean, fresh take on the trend.

 6. Go dark!